-Recipients are generally transplanted under a specific protocol that defines the systemic therapy the recipient is intended to receive as a preparative regimen prior to the HCT; the infection and GVHD prophylaxis to be administered preand/or post-HCT; and any systemic therapy, radiation, and/or other treatments to be administered post-HCT as planned (or maintenance) therapy.
+Recipients are generally transplanted under a specific protocol that defines the systemic therapy the recipient is intended to receive as a preparative regimen prior to the HCT; the infection and GVHD prophylaxis to be administered pre- and/or post-HCT; and any systemic therapy, radiation, and/or other treatments to be administered post-HCT as planned (or maintenance) therapy.
 Planned (maintenance or consolidation) therapy is given to help prolong a remission.
 This protocol may be either a research protocol or standard-of-care protocol and should be referred to when completing this section.

 Additionally, if post-transplant therapy is given as prophylaxis or maintenance for recipients in CR, or as preemptive therapy for recipients with minimal residual disease, consider this "planned therapy" even if this was not documented prior to the transplant.
 However, bisphosphonate therapy (e.g., Zometa) should not be reported as a planned therapy since it is universally administered to myeloma patients.
+Additionally, supportive care such as Denosumab (e.g. Prolia) should not be reported as planned therapy.